SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 Having one Availability Zone per fire zone gives the best level of failure safety, that can be achieved by CSPs.
 When building up on the relation between fire zone and physical redundancy recommendations as from the BSI, this combination is a good starting point, but need to be checked for the validity for the different IaaS resources.

-Another point is where Availability Zones can be instanciated and what the connection between AZs should look like.
+Another point is where Availability Zones can be instantiated and what the connection between AZs should look like.
 To have a proper way to deal with outages of one AZ, where a second AZ can step in, a few requirements need to be met for the connection between those two AZs.
 The amount data that needs to be transferred very fast in a failure case may be enormous, so there is a requirement for a high bandwidth between connected AZs.
 Tho avoid additional failure cases the latency between those two Availability Zones need to be low.
-With such requirements it is very clear that AZs should only reside within one (physical) region of an IaaS-Deployment.
+With such requirements it is very clear that AZs should only reside within one (physical) region of an IaaS deployment.

 #### AZs in Compute